When it comes to outsourcing I am an expert. I have made every mistake possible costing me tens of thousand’s of dollars or more over the years.

 In some cases you do get what you pay for.
 So it is a balancing act.
-Outsourced employees can require more handholding, and at odd hours, than a local person that comes to your office and at the very least lives in your timezone.
-Also with less developed infrastructure in their countries, they may have older computers, much slower internet connections, and things like that that make them work less efficiently.
+Outsourced employees can require more hand-holding, and at odd hours, which is a pain.
+Having a local person that comes to your office or at the very least lives in your timezone is huge and productivity of local people is usually much better and there is less effort to communicate your needs.

 Also with less developed infrastructure in foreign countries, they may have older computers, much slower internet connections, and things like that that make them work-less efficiently not due to a lack of skills.

 Also, be wary of freelancers bidding low-prices on projects to get attention and then trying to jack the bid price later when you are looking to hire them.
 I always confirm their bid or hourly rate before I get into anything else and I block them immediately if I feel deceived.

 If they lie on their bid, I’m not interested.
 No second chances.
 Have everything in writing.
 Have a clear plan and outline of what you expect, of the project or work required, see if they read your job post by giving specific requirements in it for them to do as part of their application.

 Last but not least, be kind, and be generous.
 These people depend on you for their livelihood.
 They have feelings, they have thoughts, and they are humans.
 Treat them as such and you will create life-long friends and loyal employees.